Skip to content

 • Feedback

-Before developing an application on the C3 AI Platform, make sure to meet the prerequisites:
+Before developing an application on the C3 AI Platform, you must:

 Our extension requires that you be on a node version greater than or equal to 16.
 You can check the node version by running node -v in your terminal or VS Code terminal.
 Make sure to run this command in the correct workspace.

-If you have no node installed please install a version (there are multiple ways to do this: How to Install NPM and Node.js on Windows and Mac Devices)
+If you have no node installed please install a version (there are multiple ways to do this: How to Install NPM and Node.js on Windows and Mac Devices).
+For the first time installation of the node, you need to restart VS Code to start a new fresh session that will recognize the newly installed node.

 Run node -v